Published: 2024-04-29

 Content warning?

 This series contains a lot of (sometimes quite graphical) violence, a lot of swearing and some gore or body horror (it's about necromancers after all).
-It also deals with trauma, self-harm and suicide.
+It also deals with topics like trauma, self-harm and suicide.

 You should know your anatomy vocabulary (or be prepared to look it up)